Cbhblaster/pen/README.md

 rewritten from the ground up in modern Python, aiming for a more stable and enhanced experience.
 Currently, Pen is still in an early stage, but some nice additional features are planned.
+Windows is currently not supported.
+If you are on Windows (and not using WSL) and want to use Pen, leave an issue on GitHub and ask for support.

 ## Journaling
 Writing about your daily routine has been linked to therapeutic health benefits